-Media: WoodWhen I start a new carving, I study the wood block for a long time before cutting into it with knives and other tools.
-Achieving a great result requires reading the wood.
-If you examine it carefully, the bird or "wild thing" inside the wood will guide you.
-It will tell you how to express the voice, energy and personality of the piece long before it comes to life.
-It takes many hours to finish each sculpture, but it's a trip that keeps me coming back.
+When I start a new carving, I study the wood for a long time before cutting into it.
+Achieving a great result requires reading the wood carefully.
+If you do it properly, it will guide you in bringing the critter inside to life.
+It takes many hours to finish each sculpture, but it's a trip that makes my pulse race, and keeps me coming back.

-One faithful day, 30 years ago, my mother-in-law gave me an old wooden duck decoy she had purchased at a yard sale.
-It was worn and scratched and generally beat up, but I saw, instead, a sleek, stylistic piece of art that was individually hewn from wood with love by human hands.
+One faithful day, 35 years ago, my mother-in-law gave me an old duck decoy she had purchased at a yard sale.
+It was worn and scratched and beaten up, but to me it was a sleek piece of art that was lovingly hewn from wood by human hands.
 I was instantly hooked!
-For the last 30 years I have self-taught myself to carve all manner of "wild things" with an assortment of tools and knives.
+For the last 35 years I have self-taught myself to carve all manner of "wild things."
 I am especially interested in carving birds of prey.
 Tupelo and basswood are my primary carving woods with mounting woods that range from driftwood to manzanita root to black walnut formal bases.
-The style most often used is "realistic" which focuses on carving finite details like feathers and fur which make my critters seem alive.
-My personal philosophy of style is that my sculptures are a frozen instant in action or implied action rather than stiff, formal poses.
+The style I most often utilize is "realistic" which focuses on carving finite details like feathers and fur which make my critters seem alive.
+My personal philosophy of style is that my sculptures are merely a frozen instant in action, not a stiff formal pose.
 Secondly, the personality of the piece is essential.
-That is why I always start with the face.
-The face determines the feeling of the piece.
+That is why I always carve the face as soon as possible.
+The face determines the feeling of the piece and brings it to life.
 If it has the proper personality and demeanor, everything else will follow.